danish981/vuejs-noteballs-app/README.md

 ### Current Video :

-04 : Refs, reactive objects and non-reactive objects
+05 : Methods, computed and watch

-- non reactive data property
+- parameters to the methdos